Johnphoenix42/Johnphoenix42/README.md

 - 🔭 I’m currently working on Vectore and C statistical CLI app
 - 👯 I’m looking to collaborate on **Web Application** and **Desktop Native app** ideas
 - 💞️ I'd love to explore Game Development and Embedded Systems later in my career
-- 💬 Ask me about my trip to the moon (Ha ha)
 - 😄 Pronouns: He/Him
 - 📫 Contact me via [**email**](mailto:johnolamide420@gmail.com)
 - ⚡ Fun fact: I'm an introverted home buddy and I read a lot (Not as much as I'd like to though)